 In December 2023, FASB issued an Accounting Standard Update No. 2023-09 "Income Taxes (Topic 740)" to enhance the transparency and decision usefulness of income tax disclosure.
 The amendments in this Update mandate public entities to disclose specific categories in the rate reconciliation and additional information for reconciling items that meet quantitative threshold in the annual tax rate reconciliations.
 Update requires to present a table showing percentages and currency amounts, outlining tax related aspects such as state/local income tax, foreign tax effect, changes in tax law, credits, valuation allowances, nontaxable and nondeductible items, unrecognized tax benefits.
 Items that impact tax calculations by 5% and more are required to be disclosed separately, with certain categories required to be disaggregated by jurisdiction or nature.
 Reconciling items are categorized based on state/local, foreign, or federal/national tax levels.
 Some items can be presented on a net basis, while others need gross presentation.
 Entities must provide explanations of the major state/local jurisdictions affecting taxes and explain individual reconciling items.
 For non-public business entities, qualitative disclosure on significant differences between statutory and effective tax rates is required.
 Additionally, the amendments in this Update require that all entities must disclose amount of income taxes paid disaggregated by federal(national) state and by individual jurisdictions in which income taxes paid if equal to or greater than 5% of total income taxes paid.
-The amendments also require entities to disclose income from continuing operations before income tax expense, and income tax expenses categorized by federal/national, state, and foreign levels.
-Moreover, certain previous disclosure requirements, like estimating changes in unrecognized tax benefits and cumulative temporary differences in deferred tax liabilities, are eliminated.
+The amendments also require entities to disclose income from continuing operations before income tax expense, and income tax expenses, and income tax expenses, like estimating changes in unrecognized tax benefits and cumulative temporary differences in deferred tax liabilities, are eliminated.
 The amendment in this Update also replaces the term "public entity" with "public business entity" in Topic 740 definitions.
-The amendments in this Updated are effective for annual periods beginning after December 15, 2024.
-For entities other than public business entities, amendments are effective beginning December 15, 2025.
-Early adoption is permitted for annual financial statements that have not yet been issued.
-Retrospective application is permitted.
-The Company is currently evaluating the impact that ASU No. 2023-09 will have on its consolidated financial statements and related disclosures.